crypto4a/spore-seeder/perl_linux/README_PERL_LINUX.md

 Prerequisites
 ---
-The perl version of spore-seeder has been tested on Ubuntu 18.04 and Centos 7.6.
+The perl version of spore-seeder has been tested on Ubuntu 18.04 and CentOS 7.6.
 For a clean CentOS without Perl, here are the command lines to install Perl and required modules:

 ```
 sudo yum install perl